gebruno/icwmp/docs/arch/design.md

 ## Inform ACS method

-The Inform ACS request is sent by the CPE to the ACS in the start of the CWMP session, in order to inform him about some informations like the device id, events, software version, the CR url ...
+The Inform ACS request is sent by the CPE to the ACS in the start of the CWMP session, in order to inform him about information like the device id, events, software version, the CR url ...

 In icwmp the corresponding function responsible to create the Inform message is cwmp_rpc_acs_prepare_message_inform.
 It starts by getting the device ID attributes and the list of events that needs to be included in the inform message and then parameters that are amended in the ParameterList including default Inform Parameter and other parameters like parameters related to the Value Change.

 ## Events manipulation

 As described in TR069 standard, events in CWMP protocol must be sent by the CPE in an Inform request in order to notify the ACS when something of interest has happened.

-CWMP events are stored in the **events** list_head attribute of the session structure attribute.
+CWMP events are stored in the **events** list attribute of the session structure attribute.
 Each element of this list is an instance of the structure event_container that is the following:

 ```mermaid
 classDiagram